Hostages (Indian TV series): Release

 The series' digital distribution rights were brought by Hotstar.
 On 15 January 2019, the streaming platform announced that the series will be released under the label Hotstar Specials, with the production house Applause Entertainment collaborated with Hotstar to release it through first set of their original contents in March 2019.
 A poster which released on 13 May 2019, features Ronit Roy, taking Tisca Chopra as a hostage.
-But, however Rohit claimed that it was a suspense.
+But Rohit claimed that it was a suspense.
 On 15 May 2019, a 30-second trailer was unveiled through social media platforms, receiving positive response.
 The first season of the series was released on Hotstar on 31 May 2019, in Hindi, Tamil, Telugu, Malayalam, Kannada, Bengali and Marathi languages.

 In April 2020, Star Plus announced for a premiere of the web series, as the shooting of television shows were affected due to the COVID-19 pandemic lockdown in India, eventually halting the premiere of new episodes in television.
 The series consisting of 10-episodes was premiered at the channel in the 10:30 p.m.
 IST slot, which eventually belonged to the paranormal thriller Nazar 2, for the same channel.
 With this, Hostages became the first Hotstar Specials series to be premiered directly on television.
 Commenting on this Ronit Roy stated, "The good part is that people get it to watch it for free.
 If they enjoy it, they might subscribe to Hotstar.
 The section of people, who only watch traditional TV, who do not have access to OTT platforms, will get to watch the show.
 If they like it, some of them might go to OTT to watch the second season.
 Its a win-win situation in both ways."

 The second season of the series was eventually scheduled to be released in May 2020, but delayed as the work in post-production got interrupted due to the COVID-19 pandemic in India.
 On 31 August 2020, the official trailer of the second season was released through social media platforms, receiving positive response from fans.
 The series premiered through Disney+ Hotstar on 9 September 2020.